MetaSLAM/GPR_Competition/README.md

 feature_ref = np.array(feature_ref)
 topN_recall, one_percent_recall = get_recall(feature_ref, feature_ref)
 ```

+Second, if you want to evaluate your model on validation set, please refer to our example code [here](tests/val_pitts.py)

 Then, if you want to submit your result, use the following code to save the (num_submap * feature_dim) feature to a *.npy file:
 ```python